Using the find APIs and immediate mode#

 A typical convolution call is similar to the following sequence:

-• With the above data structures, you call miopenConvolution*GetSolutionCount to get the maximum number of supported solutions for the convolution descriptor.
+• With the above data structures, call miopenConvolution*GetSolutionCount to get the maximum number of supported solutions for the convolution descriptor.

 miopenConvolutionForwardGetSolutionCount(handle,